|Day Use:||Year Round|

 - Wildlife (ADA)

 Succor Creek State Natural Area lies in a deep, rocky canyon and is a remote haven for rock hounds and wildlife watchers.
 Limited souvenir collecting by rock hounds is permitted in the park.
-A rough 15 mile dirt road leads from Oregon 201 to the park, which has a walk-in primitive camping and day-use areas on the east side of the creek.
-You will find six primitive sites on the west side of the creek.
+A rough 15 mile dirt road leads from Oregon 201 to the park, which has primitive camping and day-use areas along both side of the creek.
 No water is available.